gameface2u2/SteveL-Recommends/README-test.md

 CEO of gCaptain | US Merchant Marine | Ship Captain | Pentagon Press | Author of *Fire on the Horizon* | Shipbuilder.
 John Konrad V is a licensed Master Mariner and veteran offshore captain who founded gCaptain, the world's leading maritime news and professional networking platform.

 **[Peter Zeihan](https://x.com/PeterZeihan)**
 Geopolitical strategist, speaker, and best-selling author.
 Founder of Zeihan on Geopolitics.
 Forecasts global trends by combining the hard realities of geography, demography, and energy.
-(Note: Peter has strong opinions on current politics — take those with a grain of salt, but his analysis on other subjects is often excellent.)
+(Note: Peter has strong opinions on the current Trump administration — take those with a grain of salt, but his analysis on other subjects is often excellent.)

 **[Walter Russell Mead](https://x.com/wrmead)**
 Scholar at Hudson Institute, professor at Bard College, and columnist at *The Wall Street Journal*.
 Prominent American foreign policy scholar and author.